In this guide, you’ll learn a number of techniques you can use to optimize your content.

 To identify keywords with high traffic potential, here’s what you should do:

-For example, when you enter “content marketing” and check the Matching terms report, you’ll get around 26,000 keyword ideas with search volumes, Keyword Difficulty (KD), and other valuable data:
+For example, when you enter “content marketing” and check the Matching terms report, you’ll get over 21,500 keyword ideas with search volumes, Keyword Difficulty (KD), and other valuable data:

 To ensure that you’re finding keywords with the potential to attract traffic from organic search, add a minimum Traffic Potential filter.
 This metric shows the estimated monthly organic traffic to the current top-ranking page, so it’s a reasonable estimate of how much traffic you can get by ranking in pole position.

 If your website is new and has low authority, it also pays to filter for low KD keywords to unearth less competitive topics.

 2. Make sure it aligns with search intent

 If your content fails to answer searchers’ questions, this is a signal that it’s a poor match for the query and doesn’t deserve to rank.
 That’s because Google prioritizes search intent.

 The easiest way to understand search intent is to use the current top-ranking results as a proxy.
 Specifically, you can analyze them for the three Cs of search intent:

 - Content type — The type of content on the SERPs (e.g., blog post, product page, landing page, category page).
 If the top 10 positions for your keyword show blog posts, stick to blog posts.
 Don’t try to shoehorn your product page into the SERPs, it likely won’t work.

 - Content format — The content format in the search results (e.g., how-to, step-by-step guide, listicle, review).
 The top-competing posts will indicate what the searcher predominantly wants to know.
 If the first page of Google shows listicles, go with a listicle.
 If it shows guides, go with a guide.
 You get the idea.